-Four bills concerning judicial salary have been introduced in the 110th Congress: S. 197 would adjust the salaries of federal judges upward by 1.7%, S. 1638 would increase the salaries of federal judges by 50.0%, S. 2353 would increase the salaries of federal judges by 16.5%, and H.R.
-3753 would increase the salaries of most federal judges by 41.3% and permit cost-of-living adjustments to judicial salaries to go into effect unless Congress passed legislation stopping them from doing so.
+Four bills concerning judicial salary have been introduced in the 110th Congress: S. 197 would adjust the salaries of federal judges upward by 1.7%; S. 1638 would increase the salaries of federal judges by 46.4%; S. 2353 would increase the salaries of federal judges by 16.5%; and H.R.
+3753, as reported by the House Judiciary Committee, would increase the salaries of most federal judges by 28.7%, permit cost-of-living adjustments to judicial salaries to go into effect unless Congress passed legislation stopping them from doing so, and change the eligibility for federal judges to retire, as well as changing how the annuity they receive upon retirement is calculated.